See the way you were meant to see with precise vision!

 PanOptix® Implant Lens

-Like Symfony® Lens and Tecnis® Multifocal Lens, the Acrysof PanOptix® lens uses high tech diffractive optics to create focal points at distance, intermediate and near.
+Like the Odyssey® Lens and Tecnis® Multifocal Lens, the Acrysof PanOptix® lens uses high tech diffractive optics to create focal points at distance, intermediate and near.
 The PanOptix® is a trifocal design and an improvement over the older Acrysof ReSTOR design.
 In comparison to older generation designs the PanOptix® has better intermediate vision and less night vision disturbance.

 Pros: good distance, good intermediate and near vision, less night vision disturbance than with prior generation lenses.